Skip to content

 What is KPModule?

-KPM is a module that runs in kernel space and allows code to execute in kernel space, similar to Loadable Kernel Modules (LKM).
+KPM is a module that runs in kernel space, allowing code to be executed in kernel space, similar to Loadable Kernel Modules (LKM).

 Additionally, the KPM provides the ability to execute inline-hook and syscall-table-hook in kernel space.

-What is the relationship of APatch and KernelPatch?
+What is the relationship between APatch and KernelPatch?

-APatch relies on KernelPatch.
-It inherits all of its capabilities and has been expanded.
+APatch relies on KernelPatch, inheriting all of its capabilities and expanding on them.

-You can install just KernelPatch, but this does not allow you to use APM.
+You can install only KernelPatch, but this doesn't allow you to use APM.

 Learn more about KernelPatch.